cc65/cc65/test/readme.txt

         do NOT return an exit code are collected here.
 The makefile _expects_ those tests to fail, so when an issue is fixed it will break the CI.
-        When this happens, the PR fixing the issue should also "invert" the failing condition in the makefile by removing the $(NOT) before the offending line (or removing it when it is already there), which will make the CI pass again.
+        When this happens, the PR fixing the issue should also "invert" the failing condition in the makefile by adding a $(NOT) before the offending line (or removing it when it is already there), which will make the CI pass again.
 The test should then be moved elsewhere later, which will require additional changes to the makefile(s).